mag1cianag/cs61c/summary/build_an_single_cycle_cpu.md

 All instruction classes use the arithmetic-logic unit after reading the registers.The memory-reference instructions use the ALU for an address calculation,the arithmetic-logical instructions for the operation execution, and condition branches for the equality test.

+### Register File

-**register file** : A state element that consists of a set of registers that can be read and written by supplying a register number to be accessed.
+A state element that consists of a set of registers that can be read and written by supplying a register number to be accessed.

+Consists of 31 registers:

+* output ports portA and portB
+* input port portW

+Register selection:

+- place data of register RA onto portA
+- place data of regiser RB onto portB
+- Store data on portW into register RW when Write Enable is 1

+Clock input

+* CLK is passed to all internal registers so they can be written to if they match RW and Write Enable is 1

+### Idealized Memory

+* Memory(idealized)
+* * one input port: Data in
+  * ont output port: Data Out
+* Memory access
+* * Read: Write Enable = 0,data at Address is placed on Data Out
+  * Wirte: Write Enable = 1,Data In wirtten to Address
+* Clock input (CLK)
+* * CLK input is a factor ONLY during wirte operation
+  * During read ,behaves as a combinational logic block:Address valid -> Data Out valid after "access time"

 ### R type instrucions